 Take our “guarantee,” for example.
 We do not guarantee that the tradelines will report.
 Instead, we guarantee that if they don’t report, we will correct the problem (such as a replacement line or refund).

 We offer “primary” tradelines, which are better than authorized tradelines.

 You cannot purchase “primary tradelines for sale.”
 Period.
 End of story.
 Anyone that tells you otherwise is selling you snake oil.
 It is so ridiculous, too.
 For example, I have a lot of people with student loans.
 Want to buy one of them?
 There’s mortgages and car loans out there.
 Want to pick up one for a few thousand dollars?

 Even if it were possible (or legal) to purchase “primary” tradelines (like seasoned authorized user tradelines), you would be hurting yourself… not helping yourself.
 The result would be an increase in your debt and financial responsibilities, which would likely lower your debt to credit ratios and your chances of being approved for future lines of credit.
 This makes absolutely no sense, so stay away from people “selling” primary tradelines.

-Get on the phone with a human from a company.
 Listen to your gut.
-Is your “tradeline expert” in Manila, Philippines (who has no experience with the credit system in the United States)?
+Is your “tradeline expert” someone from another country who has no experience with the credit system in the United States?
 Is the company on the phone offering some of the nonsense outlined above?
 Are they placing sales and pricing before your credit analysis and credit goals?
-Are they offering you a 150 point boost if you buy their fancy “super-duper-credit-booster” tradeline package?
-If you answered “yes” to any of these questions, get off the phone and call someone else.
-If you answered “no” to all of these questions, you’re probably already talking to us, so thank you for your time and business!
+Maybe they are offering you a 150 point boost if you buy their fancy “super-duper-credit-booster” tradeline package?
+If you answered “yes” to any of these questions, get off the phone and connect with a different company.